Skip to Content

 Milwaukee Efficient Buildings Benchmarking Program

-Program management will take place through a third-party platform called Building Energy Analysis Manager (BEAM).
+Program management is provided by a third-party platform called Building Energy Analysis Manager (BEAM).
 The BEAM Knowledgebase is a comprehensive resource library of everything you need to know to comply with this policy.
 You can also sign up for an optional Building Owner Portal Account and claim your building(s).
 Please submit a General Inquiry Form for any questions.

 • Step 1: Determine if You are Required to Benchmark